OSLC/oslc-service/README.md

-# ldp-service
+# oslc-service

-A simple Node.js module providing Express middleware to create a [W3C Linked Data Platform](http://www.w3.org/2012/ldp) server.
-The service uses MongoDB for persistence, jsonld.js for JSON-LD support, and a few other JavaScript libraries.
-A sample app using the LDP middleware service is running at [http://ldp-app.mybluemix.net](http://ldp-app.mybluemix.net).
+A Node.js module providing Express middleware to create an [OSLC 3.0](https://tools.oasis-open.org/version-control/svn/oslc-core/trunk/specs/oslc-core.html) server.
+The service uses the ldp-service Express middleware module which provides MongoDB for persistence, jsonld.js for JSON-LD support, and a few other JavaScript libraries.
+A sample app using the OSLC middleware service is running at [http://oslc-browser.mybluemix.net](http://oslc-browser.mybluemix.net).

-ldp-service supports LDP basic and direct containers.
-Indirect containers and non-RDF source are not implemented.
+oslc-service supports any OSLC Domain by including the domain vocabulary URIs at open-services.net/ns in the config.json file.

-Many thanks to Steve Speicher and Sam Padgett for their valuable contribution to LDP and this LDP middleware.
+Many thanks to Steve Speicher and Sam Padgett for their valuable contribution to LDP and the LDP middleware upon which this service is built.

-Module planning, maintenance and issues can be see at at the [ldp-service](https://hub.jazz.net/project/jamsden/ldp-service/overview) IBM Bluemix DevOps Services project.
+Module planning, maintenance and issues can be see at at the [oslc-service](https://hub.jazz.net/project/jamsden/oslc-service/overview) IBM Bluemix DevOps Services project.

 ## Using